Peeragogy/Peeragogy.github.io/coworking-story.md

 availability of long term construction loans.
 Julian, eager to make use of his new-found peeragogical insights suggests an approach where individuals research specific factors and the team work together to draw out themes and strategic options.
-As a start he proposes that each board member researches an area of specific knowledge or interest.
+In the beginning, he proposes that each board member researches an area of specific knowledge or interest.

 Jim, the Chairman, identifies questions he wants to ask the Chairs of